SpaceXpanse/Hackathons/Enter-the-SpaceXpanse-Multiverse/README.md

    - The SpaceXpanse Metaverse Simulator whicha can be found in Metaverse-simulator directory here, its APIs and its [documentation](https://github.com/SpaceXpanse/Metaverse/wiki).
    - The libspex library which can be found in libspex directory here, it's tools and examples: Hello World, nonfungibled, ships and side channels, and their [documentation](https://github.com/SpaceXpanse/Documentation/wiki).
    - The [ROD core wallet](https://github.com/SpaceXpanse/rod-core-wallet/tree/0.6.8) and its [documentation](https://github.com/SpaceXpanse/Documentation/wiki).
+   - [ROD mainnet explorer](http://explorer1.rod.spacexpanse.org:3001/) and [ROD testnet explorer /BETA/](http://explorer.rod.spacexpanse.org:3002/blocks) can be used to dig into the transactions and more..

 9. Submission Guidelines: The new source code and its output must be submitted to this repository through a pull request before the end of this hackathon, as defined in Section 2 /Time Limit/ of this document.